salcido/reddibot/readme.md

 ___

+#### Prerequisites

+* Your own Twitter account with an app created using `https://apps.twitter.com/`.
+* A `.env` file that contains the API keys provided by Twitter when your app was created.

 #### Installation

 * `git clone https://github.com/salcido/reddibot.git` (this repository)
 * change into the new directory
 * `npm install`

-You will need a Twitter account and you'll need to create a new App on Twitter from `https://apps.twitter.com/`.
-Once the app has been created you'll need to create a `.env` file with the API keys provided by Twitter when you created the app.

 #### Running / Development